 The rigorous hike to Rockbound Lake, which starts from along the Bow Valley Parkway, leads to two distinctly different lakes beneath the massive cliffs of Castle Mountain.
 Tower Lake is a placid, green mirror fringed by open subalpine forest and lush wildflower meadows; Rockbound Lake is a cold, grey sheet contained by tumbled boulder-fields.
 Both lakes are overshadowed by the impressive Eisenhower Peak tower and the limestone cliffs of Castle Mountain.

 Allow: 6 hours roundtrip

 Map: Gem Trek Banff & Mount Assiniboine

 To get to the Rockbound Lake trailhead, follow the Bow Valley Parkway to Castle Junction, 30 km northwest of the town of Banff.
-The parking area for the trail is on the north side of the Parkway 200 metres southeast of Castle Mountain Chalets.
+The parking area for the trail is on the north side of the Parkway 200 metres southeast of Castle Junction.

 Although the first section of the trail provides little scenic interest, a worthwhile detour veers right from the main trail 300 metres from the parking area to 50-metre-high Silverton Falls (allow an extra 15 minutes).

 Back on the main trail, it eventually it gains sufficient elevation to provide glimpses of the Bow Valley and the mountains to the west.
 Prominent are pyramid-shaped Copper Mountain and, to the south, Pilot Mountain, which served as a landmark to CPR surveyors charting the line of the railway down the valley in 1881.
 The trail, still following the old roadbed, continues its traverse around the end of Castle Mountain and finally enters the high valley running northwest between its ramparts and Helena Ridge.